guyzmuch/personal_dot_and_config_files/README.md

 Set up the user info and my aliases for git

 ### Set up
-1. Copy the file in the user folder (remove or back if already exist)
+1. Copy the file in the user folder (remove or do a backup if it already exist)
 `cp .gitconfig ~/`
 2. Open the file and modify the placeholder for email and name
 `vim ~/.gitconfig`